ai-ml

 The technical leap here lies in diffusion models extended into the temporal domain.
 Instead of just generating frames, Veo 3 models how motion evolves over time.
 It uses attention mechanisms similar to LLMs but applied across video frames, effectively learning “motion language.”

-This is where large language models (LLMs) meet computer vision.
-By aligning embeddings across modalities, the model learns a shared semantic space.
-For example, the word “cat,” the image of a cat, and the sound of a cat’s meow all map to similar representations.
-That’s how the model understands cross-modal queries.
+For genuine text-vision-audio integration in one model, look at Alibaba's Qwen 3 Omni below: that's where large language models (LLMs) actually meet computer vision and audio in a single architecture, aligning embeddings across modalities into a shared semantic space.
+For example, the word "cat," the image of a cat, and the sound of a cat's meow all map to similar representations — that's how a genuinely omni-modal model understands cross-modal queries.

 The Qwen Family: LLMs at Scale